antoinebaron/ezcc/README.md

 	</script>

-##4/ That's it.
+## 4/ That's it.

 Depending on user's choice:

-- Adsense will display personalized/non-personalized
+- Adsense will display personalized/non-personalized (using this method : https://support.google.com/adsense/answer/9042142?hl=en)

 - Analytics will load or not